Photo: Andy Holdsworth Photography

 DMITRI SHOSTAKOVICH

-String Quartet No.2 in A Major, Op.68
+String Quartet No.2 in A major, Op.68

 Described by The Strad as presenting “a masterclass in unanimity of musical purpose, in which severity could melt seamlessly into charm, and drama into geniality”, the award-winning Carducci Quartet is internationally acclaimed as one of the most accomplished and versatile ensembles of today.
 Not only performing the core repertoire, the quartet presents a selection of new works each season and diversifies further with programmes of film music, pop, folk and rock, as well as concerts of music and spoken word.